-Sweden’s gross domestic product (GDP) per capita is among the highest in the EU, it has low and stable inflation and a healthy banking system.
-But this wasn’t always the case.
-The Swedish economy used to suffer from low growth and high inflation, and the Swedish krona was repeatedly devalued.
-Sweden was also hit by a deep financial crisis in the early 1990s.
-Banks became unstable and two were nationalised, unemployment rose rapidly, government spending got out of control, and so did Sweden’s national debt.
+Sweden’s gross domestic product (GDP) per capita is among the highest in the EU, it has low and stable inflation, and a healthy banking system.
+But this has not always been the case.
+Historically, the Swedish economy suffered from low growth and high inflation, and the Swedish krona was repeatedly devalued.
+Sweden was also hit by a severe financial crisis in the early 1990s.
+Banks became unstable and two were nationalised, unemployment rose sharply, government spending soared, as did national debt.

-The road back to stability and success was not easy for Sweden.
-But by pursuing inventive and courageous reforms and sticking to them, Sweden has transformed its economy and stayed strong in the face of the new global recession.
+The path back to stability and success was not easy for Sweden.
+But by pursuing inventive and courageous reforms – and sticking to them – Sweden has transformed its economy, paving the way for robust growth in the face of global economic uncertainty.

 A balanced budget

-Since the crisis of the 1990s, successive Swedish governments have been balancing the budget for over a decade, and have continued to do so even in the wake of the 2007–2008 global financial crisis.
-How is this possible?
+Since the crisis of the 1990s, successive Swedish governments have succeeded in maintaining control over public spending, and continued to do so even in the wake of the 2007–2008 global financial crisis.
+How was this achieved?

 The answer lies in how Sweden reinvented its economic governance with a series of innovative regulations.
-First, in 1996 a ceiling for government expenditures (utgiftstak) was introduced.
+First, in 1996, a ceiling for public spending (utgiftstak) was introduced.
 This was accompanied by the addition of the ‘surplus goal’ (överskottsmålet) for the government budget – measures that remain largely intact.
 These reforms were met with broad support from across the political spectrum in Sweden, where political consensus is often the norm.
 These measures help prevent the accumulation of debt, and ensure that the national debt is kept in check.

-Additionally, in 2007 the Swedish Fiscal Policy Council (Finanspolitiska rådet) was established.
+Additionally, the Swedish Fiscal Policy Council (Finanspolitiska rådet) was established in 2007.
 This committee of experts audits the government’s policy decisions regarding public finances and aims to ensure that they remain consistent with the goals of growth, employment and long-term financial sustainability.
-The Swedish government’s credible management of the public finances has meant that Sweden remains in the top league of fiscally responsible countries in Europe.
+The Swedish government’s credible management of the public finances has meant that Sweden remains among the most fiscally responsible countries in Europe.